xwax/xwax.github.io/ubuntu_installation.md

 title: Ubuntu Installation
 ---

-xwax has been packaged for Ubuntu and Debian and is available from the universe package repositories.
+xwax has been packaged for Ubuntu and is available from the universe package repositories.

 ## Stable release